bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 For example, if the SLR value is 2 and the increment value is .5, you will compute flooding for slr = .5, slr=1, slr=1.5 and slr=2.
-If the SLR value is 3 and the increment is 1, you will compute flooding for slr = 1, slr=2 and slr = 3.
+If the SLR value is 3 and the increment is 1, you will compute flooding for slr = 1, slr = 2 and slr = 3.

-The following examples assume _southport.asc_ with  SLR value = 3 and increment = 1.

 __Output:__ A flooded grid; The SLR value that gives the largest incremental change; Some maps.

-***

-__The flooded grid:__ The program will create a flooded grid which records  what parts of the terrain will be flooded, and at what SLR value.
-Each point in this grid  should be set to:
+* _The flooded grid:_ The program will create a flooded grid which records  what parts of the terrain will be flooded and at what SLR value.

+For example, when flooding with  SLR value = 3 and increment = 1, each point in the flooded grid  should be set to:

 	* 1 if the point is land  but  gets flooded at slr = 1;
 	* 2 is the point is land and not flooded at slr=1, but gets flooded at slr=2
 	* 3 if the poimt is land and not flooded at slr = 2, but gets flooded at slr = 3
 	* _nodata_ otherwise

-Note that a point being set to _nodata_ in the flooded grid means that the point does not flood at the given SLR value.
-This could be because the elevation of the point is _nodata_, or because the point is land but eitehr it is not reachable by the flood or it is reached by the flood but its elevation is larger than the SLR value.
+Note that a point being set to _nodata_ in the flooded grid means that the point does not flood.
+This could be because the elevation of the point is _nodata_, or because the point is land but either it is not reachable by the flood,  or,  it is reached by the flood but its elevation is larger than the SLR value.
 In other words, the flooded grid records whether a point floods, not whether a poit is water.

-__The largest incremental change:__ The program will compute the SLR which causes the largest number of flooded points.
+* _The largest incremental change:_ The program will compute the SLR which causes the largest number of flooded points.
 For example,

-For example,
 ```
-compute SLR flooding up to 3.0 (with incr=1.0)
+compute SLR flooding up to slr=3.0 (incr=1.0)
-	At rise =1.0:  flooding 2881281 new cells
+	At slr =1.0:  flooding    2881281 new cells
-	At rise =2.0:  flooding 814266 new cells
+	At slr =2.0:  flooding     814266 new cells
-	At rise =3.0:  flooding 121239 new cells
+	At slr =3.0:  flooding     121239 new cells
 total nb. cells flooded: 3816786 (46.92 percent)
 largest flood is from slr=0.0 to slr=1.0, total 2881281 cells
 ```

-__The maps:__ You will create the following maps:
+* _Maps:_ You will create the following maps:

-* map.hilshade.bmp:
-  * hillshade of the elevation grid  (you have it from project 1)
+	* map.hilshade.bmp:  hillshade of the elevation grid
-* map.elev-over-hillshade.bmp:
-  * elevation grid color gradient overlayed on hillshade (you have it from project 1)
+	* map.elev-over-hillshade.bmp: elevation grid color gradient overlayed on hillshade
-* map.flooded.colordiscrete.bmp:
-  * flooded grid, with discrete colors
+	* map.flooded.colordiscrete.bmp: flooded grid, with discrete colors
-* map.flooded-over-hillshade.bmp:
-  * flooded grid with discrete colors overlayed on hillshade
+	* map.flooded-over-hillshade.bmp: flooded grid with discrete colors overlayed on hillshade

 ![](p2-all1.png)

+### The Report

-__Report:__ You will write a brief report containing (1) A brief description of the dataset you used, location, number of rows and columns, resolution and provenance; (2) the command line to run your code; (3) pictures of the maps generated by your code on your test
+You will write a brief report containing (1) A brief description of the dataset you used, location, number of rows and columns, resolution and provenance; (2) the command line to run your code; (3) pictures of the maps generated by your code on your test